 - 1. Open a new Graphite document. - Choose File>New. - 2.
-Explore the Simple Trim tool. - · Create an approximation of the lines here. - Hold down the SHIFT key and select the two lines that appear bold in the graphic. - Select the Simple Trim tool.
+Explore the Simple Trim tool. - · Create an approximation of the lines here. - Hold down the SHIFT key and select the two lines that appear bold in the graphic. - Select the Simple Trim tool from the Trim Tools palette or from the right click context menu.
 The Message Line reads, Simple Trim: Pick section to trim [Shift = Select boundary, Ctrl = Relimit (Windows) or Option = Relimit (Macintosh)].